Dodgers vs. Rays Player Props Betting Odds

 Franco Stats

-- Franco will look for his third straight game with a hit in this contest.
-In his last five games he is hitting .333 with two triples, four walks and two RBI.
+- Franco hopes to build on a three-game hitting streak in this matchup.
+In his last five games he is hitting .444 with two triples, three walks and three RBI.

 Franco Recent Games